a-subhani/CodeLab-II-Python-2023/Chapter 4 - File Handling and Regular Expressions/README.md

 ```
 &nbsp;
 &nbsp;
-Write a program that calculates:
+Develop a GUI App that calculates:

+- What was the cost of petrol per liter bought?
-- What was the overall average price per litre of petrol bought?
+- What was the overall average price per liter of petrol bought?
-- How much petrol in litres was bought at under 3.5AED per liter?
+- How much petrol in liters was bought at under 3.5AED per liter?

 ## Exercise 5: letter count ☑️

-Write a program that reads the contents of the ```sentences.txt``` file and counts the occurrences of each letter.
+Develop a GUI App that asks the user to enter a character, reads the contents of the ```sentences.txt``` file, and counts the occurrences of the letter.

 &nbsp;
 &nbsp;
 ## Exercise 6 : Password Check ☑️

-Write a program to check the validity of a password given by user.
+Develop a GUI App to check the validity of a password given by the user in the entry widget.
 The password should satisfy the following criteria:
 - Contain at least 1 letter between a and z
 - Contain at least 1 number between 0 and 9
 - Contain at least 1 letter between A and Z